-Your host Sofia has always had a passion for food, wellness and hospitality—and now she is opening the doors of her family farm to welcome you.
-Now accepting bookings for January 15, 2019 and beyond, you can be the first to experience this beautiful place.
+Your host Sofia has always had a passion for food, wellness and hospitality—and now she has opened the doors of her family farm to welcome you.

 Her permaculture farm and home were bought by her visionary parents 30 years ago.
 Located in the valley of Quinta do Rio Touro, which is engulfed in the protected land of the Sintra-Cascais Nature Park, they quickly realized its potential even though it was in ruins at the time.
 Back then, creating an organic farm was quite revolutionary, but it was their dream.
 They created a beautifully diverse garden and planted a fruit orchard.
 Now, Sofia and her team are expanding… adding more local fruit trees and keeping up their lime production while following permaculture principles.

 Sofia is certified in plant-based nutrition through Cornell University and also as a health coach specializing in Integrative Nutrition.
 She holds a professional plant-based cooking certification and welcomes you to come stay, retreat, enjoy the best vegetarian cuisine, and feel at one with nature in the kindest environment and community that you can imagine.

 “Our mission is to create a heaven for the nature enthusiast in a sustainable permaculture setting while helping the local disadvantaged community.
 We are simple people, a community of sorts.
 This is a place for relaxation, for learning, for being one with nature.
 Children are an important aspect of our project.
 We love having them roam around, learn about our agriculture projects, hike through the Sintra hills and simply enjoy quality time with their families, away from the busy schedule, away from technology.“